bhorak/Getting-and-Cleaning-Data-Coursera/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+More indepth look at the code and the data set are in the CodeBook